Check out this exclusive behind the scenes look at Jack's adventure to capture the 61G ocean entry.

 When we finally decided to make our way back to the car over the hardened lava and gravel road 12 hours later, the full weight of our packs seemed to hit us simultaneously.
 As we strapped our packs on for the journey back, we both looked at each other with a sort of shared anguish; we were not looking forward to the hike back.
 We made it back without incident, but decided to make different travel plans for the following day.

 On the drive back to the hotel, we stopped by the Jaggar Museum observation deck, and rushed out of the car as fast as we could staring at the open sky above us.
-Jack setup his first camera, I managed to take a couple test shots, and before Jack could set up his second camera, the sky closed.
-The brilliant twinkling stars that only moments ago filled the sky, were gone; obscured by fast moving clouds that quickly reduced our visibility to only a few feet in front of us.
+Jack set up his first camera, I managed to take a couple of test shots, and before Jack could set up his second camera, the sky closed.
+The brilliant twinkling stars that only moments ago filled the sky, were gone; obscured by fast-moving clouds that quickly reduced our visibility to only a few feet in front of us.
 We waited a few minutes more in the car hoping the sky would clear again, but it didn’t.
 The hotel beckoned us for some rest.

 Each of the images above were taken about 5-10 seconds from each other.
 As you can see from left to right, we went from partial visibility to complete blackout in under a minute!

-The above images is still image from a GoPro video we captured while biking to the lava entry on our second visit to the ara.
+The above image is a still image from a GoPro video we captured while biking to the lava entry on our second visit to the ara.